 The Lifespan of A Mechanical Keyboard

-One thing that makes mechanical keyboards long-lasting as compared to rubber dome keyboards is the replaceable behavior of the elements (switches, keycaps, etc.) used in them.
+One thing that makes mechanical keyboards long-lasting as compared to rubber dome keyboards is the replaceable elements (switches, keycaps, etc.) used in them.
 Even the switches are made to handle the harsh key presses and can last anywhere from 50 million keystrokes to 80 million keystrokes, whereas rubber dome keyboards last only about 5 million strokes.

 The key difference is the build quality and material used in its production.
 Mechanical keyboards are made for advanced-level users.
 Hence quality and durability is the prime consideration while manufacturing them.